Medical Dissection and the East Marshall Street Well

 Reflection activity directions

-Users who are pursuing VCU’s Unlocking Health Equity badge or who are seeking credit through VCUHS Human Resources must complete and submit this Reflection Activity.
-The Google Form link below will take users to the Reflection Activity Submission Form.
-The form asks the user to submit basic biographical information (e.g., name, department) and to answer one of the following prompts.
+Users who are pursuing VCU’s History and Health; Racial Equity badge, credit through VCU Health System DEI learning requirement or those who would like to claim continuing education credit must complete and submit the Reflection Activity.
+The form asks the user to submit basic biographical information (e.g., name, department) and to answer one of the following 3 prompts.
 Your response must be a minimum of 250 words.
-Users may select whichever one prompt most interests them.

 PROMPT OPTION 1: What are the consequences of lack of respect for persons found in the Well – both for the Richmond community and for medical research?
 How do we see these biases persisting in today’s medical world, and how should we as individuals and as an institution address them?

 PROMPT OPTION 2: In its final report, the East Marshall Street Well Project’s (EMSWP) Family Representative Council recommended that there be a “Physical memorialization of the EMSW Ancestors and their experiences at four locations within or near the Kontos Building.
 Most immediately, VCU should place signage indicating the excavation location and historical significance of the Ancestral Remains near the building entrance”.
 How would you explain to someone the importance of learning about and visiting this historical site?
 What ideas or strategies would you recommend for ensuring that students and VCU/VCU Health employees visit the EMSWP Kontos Building signage to learn about this important VCU history?